index

 where PΩ+(t)=Ωmax(ωSω,0)dxP_\Omega^+(t) = \int_\Omega \max(\omega\cdot S\omega, 0)\,dx is the positive vortex stretching production and DΩ(t)=νΩω2dxD_\Omega(t) = \nu \int_\Omega |\nabla\omega|^2\,dx is the enstrophy dissipation, with SS the symmetric strain tensor3.
 Values near RΩ1R_\Omega \approx 1 indicate stretching-dominated dynamics; values near zero indicate dissipation-dominated dynamics.

-1. Recursion coherence.
-LΩ(t)[0,1]L_\Omega(t) \in [0,1], defined from the stability of local second-order structure-function scaling across a small range of separations4.
-High LΩL_\Omega indicates coherent multiscale recursion — the local cascade is feeding energy across scales in a stable, self-similar manner.
+The recursion coherence LΩ(t)[0,1]L_\Omega(t) \in [0,1] is defined from the stability of local second-order structure-function scaling across a small range of separations4.
+High LΩL_\Omega indicates coherent multiscale recursion—the local cascade is feeding energy across scales in a stable, self-similar manner.
 Low LΩL_\Omega indicates breakdown of that cascade structure.

 Using event-centered subdomains extracted from a fully resolved Navier–Stokes simulation (Reynolds number Reλ430Re_\lambda \approx 430)5, we tracked the evolution of (RΩ(t),LΩ(t))(R_\Omega(t), L_\Omega(t)) in time for multiple high-vorticity events.
 Each subdomain was a 16316^3 grid cube, small enough to resolve gradients accurately yet large enough to capture local multiscale structure.